|| Posts by

 Modular Tinkerers or Composers?

 Speaking of an “experimental mindset of modular performers” is also a grossly broad generalization.
 I remember the virtual analogue snobs from my early days of beta-testing new synths and demoing them at trade shows: they swore that their Nords and Waldorf VAs sounded more analogue, warmer, more powerful and had more modulation options than the Roland and Korg romplers of those days.
 And they were right.
 However, they were completely wrong about those synths being any better tools for music composition or sound design – they were just different tools.
 (Back in the mid-’90s I worked with Roland, and watched EDM-loving audiences deeply touched by performances and the lush preset(!) sounds coming out of the JD, MC and XP synths at some major shows, while the Waldorf exhibitors only attracted some nerds and JDs with their thick bass lines that kept looping for hours without any change but a filter sweep.
-(For the record, the story is not taking any stabs at the Waldorf brand; I like Waldorf synths quite a lot.)
+(For the record, I am not taking any stabs at the Waldorf brand; I like Waldorf synths quite a lot.)
 The same is true for modular synths, which are just another neat tool; however, I believe that due to the less musical, more technical approach to their use, and their limitations in polyphony & multitimbrality, they are not any more inspiring sound synthesis tools than a complex synth, and are actually less capable tools for creating complete pieces of musical arrangements than the average multitimbral hardwired or software synth today.
+For others, they can be quite inspirational, though.

 I can appreciate the freedom you get when picking and choosing the components of your modular setup and keeping the whole thing in a relatively compact form.
 It’s interesting to note, however, that 9 out of 10 modularists have only basic subtractive synthesis components in their eurorack: VCOs, LFOs, a couple of EGs, VCFs, and a sequencer.
 Hardcore modularists also use the sound design argument, namely, that you can do more with modular gear than with “conventional” synths.
 This is another statement that may be true – or may be completely false, depending on the units you’re comparing.
 While it is true that experimenting with a wall-sized super-modular system can be liberating when I comes to designing new sounds, there are also non-modular synths (both in hardware and software form) that allow you way more flexibility than a base eurorack loaded with conventional synthesis modules (think of the Doepfer A100 vs the Waldorf Quantum – or the Hartman Neuron, for an extreme example).